tjhartline/SNHU-CS-300/README.md

 What was the problem you were solving in the projects for this course?

-The problem we solved during the course was to find a data structure solution that allowed us to store file information into a structure that could later be accessed based specifically on what the user entered and desired to see.
+The problem we solved during this course was to find a data structure solution that allowed us to store file information into a structure that could later be accessed based specifically on what the user entered and desired to see.
 This was done through multiple stages of pseudocode, big-O notation analysis and experience gained from the course.
-In the end, while a vector may have seemed like the optimum choice for the final project, I chose to use a Binary Search Tree structure as it did require the extra programming to sort the items as a vector and just made more sense to avoid maintence tasks later down the road after deployment.
+In the end, while a vector may have seemed like the optimum choice for the final project, I chose to use a Binary Search Tree structure as it didn't require the extra programming a vector does to sort the information and it just made more sense to use a BST to avoid maintence tasks later down the road after deployment.

 How did you approach the problem?
 Consider why data structures are important to understand.